mgamio/blog/_posts/2022-05-20-understanding-oop-concepts.md

 }
 ```

 We can reuse our classes even out of context.
-For example, in a Bank context, we need an *address* to contact a customer.
+For example, in a Bank context, we need an *address* to contact a *customer*.

 ```kotlin
 public class Customer {